TeamRizu/outfox-wiki/getting-started.md

 ![Pack appearing on song selection menu.](./_media/getting-started/songsonwheel.jpg)

-If the songs do not appear, be sure to check if the group folder actually containing the song folders is too deep in the folder hierarchy.
+?> **Note:** If the songs do not appear, be sure to check if the group folder actually containing the song folders is too deep in the folder hierarchy.

+?> **Note:** If a song is not contained inside a group folder, but instead on the root Songs directory, the game will stop loading to let you know of the Song folder in question.

 # Next steps